 None of the cations in this group form precipitates in the separation processes of group 1-4 cations and thus remain in the final solution.

-The flowchart of separating the five groups of cations is given below.
+The flowchart for separating the five groups of cations is given below.

 Classification of Cations